pflanze/cj-git-patchtool/README.md

   starting with `prefix: ` and then a string; the string will be prepended to the commit message.

+* A line starting with `postfix: ` and then a string leads to the string being appended to the commit message; `postfix-line: ` will also append a newline to the message, and `postfix-paragraph: ` or `postfix-para: ` will lead to two newlines, then the string, then a newline to be appended.

 * A line that starts with `%` is taken to be a shell script to run at that point during application of the patch series.